Saturday, December 19, 2015

 Zip – 2.7 out of 3 mugs

-This dark root beer has a unique flavor.
-The mix is not harsh with a faint wintergreen taste. r.
+This dark root beer possesses a distinctive flavor profile.
+The blend is not overly bitter, featuring a subtle wintergreen undertone.

 Post Consumption Impression – 2.9 out of 3 mugs